Running a Sustainable Scenario

 How to avoid shortfalls in a Sustainable Scenario

-The Sustainable Spending tile within the Recommendations feature helps you show the constant level of spending that can be sustained without running out of Capital Assets until the last year of projection; essentially calculating how much your clients can afford to spend every year so they will not outlive their money.
-The software will calculate the spending in order to reach this goal.
+The Sustainable Spending tile within the Recommendations feature helps you show the constant level of spending that can be sustained without running out of Financial Assets until the last year of projection; essentially calculating how much your clients can afford to spend every year so they will not outlive their money.
+The software will calculate the spending to reach this goal.

 There are a few situations where you might see a shortfall when running a Sustainable Scenario: